Bombardier swoops on AirAsia at Silverstone summit

 "We've got Pierre Beaudoin as a guest of mine.
 He's brought us a very interesting product for a 160-seat Bombardier and we're looking at that," Fernandes said.

-Bombardier wants to break into the lower end of the jet market dominated by Airbus and Boeing but has so far concentrated on appetite for aircraft up to 130 seats.
+Bombardier (BBDb.TO) wants to break into the lower end of the jet market dominated by Airbus EAD.PA and Boeing (BA.N) but has so far concentrated on appetite for aircraft up to 130 seats.
 The 160-seater would be a denser configuration of its CS300 aircraft.

 Asked how optimistic he was of breaking a record run of Airbus orders by Fernandes, Beaudoin told Reuters, "He had no choice before, but now he has a better product to look at."